pbellec/editorial_parcellation/content/papers.md

 data
 ```

-## Build features
+## Word features
 For each paper, we used [scikit-learn](http://scikit-learn.org) to extract a bag of words representation for each abstract, picking on the 300 most important terms seen across all articles based on a term frequency-inverse document frequency [(tf-idf) index](http://scikit-learn.org/stable/modules/feature_extraction.html#text-feature-extraction).
 Following that, a special value decomposition was used to further reduce the dimensionality of the abstracts to 10 components.
 We ended up with a component matrix of dimension 38 (articles) times 10 (abstract text components).
-The distribution of each component across the 38 articles is represented below.
+The distribution of each of the 38 articles across the 10 components is represented below.
+Note how some articles have particular high loadings on specific components, suggesting these may capture particular topics.
+Rather than visually inspect the component loadings to group paper ourselves, we are going to resort to an automated parcellation (clustering) technique.
 ```{code-cell} ipython 3
 :tags: ["hide-input"]
 from sklearn.feature_extraction.text import TfidfVectorizer